What's Salamanca like from a student's perspective? Check out

 Students will be able to meet program director Sherri Sevde at the departure airport in the U.S. before flying.
 Upon arrival in Madrid, the group will take a private group motor coach bus to Salamanca.
 Arriving on a flight seperate from the group is not recommended.
 Students arriving independently will find their own way to Salamanca and go directly to the home of their host family.

-Spring 2014 Budget **Tentative and Subject to Change**?
+Fall 2014 Budget **Tentative and Subject to Change**

 Accepted students will receive an updated budget as a part of their acceptance packet.